 Johnny Wang and Steve Cosentino are partners at Stinson Leonard Street, a company that provides services on litigations and sophisticated transactions to clients both individual and large companies.
 Johnny is an attorney whose responsibilities mainly cover domestic and international labor and employment with Stinson.
 Steve is focused on transactions related to technology, particularly on data center services, software licensing, data security, advertising, and outsourcing among other functions.

-Johnny and Steve joins me today to give us a brief, yet informative overview of what it means to be a “gig economy worker” as well as the different legal practices involved compared to traditionally hired workers.
-They also talk about corporate responsibilities of companies who hire gig economy workers specifically on software and data security.
+Johnny and Steve join me today to give us a brief, yet informative overview of what it means to be a “gig economy worker” as well as the different legal practices involved compared to traditionally hired workers.
+They also talk about the corporate responsibilities of companies that hire gig economy workers specifically on software and data security.